Dr Irwin Merkatz: Director

 Lisa Nathan: Deputy Director

 In addition to her work in Africa, Dr. Nathan directs Einstein’s Medical Student Education in Global Women’s Health, which is a faculty-mentored program initiated with support from the Association for Professors of Gynecology and Obstetrics (APGO).
 She also directs the Global Women’s Health Track for Einstein’s OB/GYN residents.
 She has previously served as guest examiner of obstetrics and gynecology at the National University of Rwanda’s Medical School.
-Dr. Nathan serves on the U.S. Fulbright West and Southern Africa Regional Review Committee and is a member of the Executive Steering Committee for Einstein’s Global Health Center.
+Dr. Nathan served on the U.S. Fulbright West and Southern Africa Regional Review Committee and is currently a member of the Executive Steering Committee for Einstein’s Global Health Center.

 Dr. Peskin-Stolze is an Assistant Professor in the Department of Obstetrics & Gynecology and Women’s Health.
 She practices as a Generalist OB/GYN with concentrations in family planning and global health.
 Dr. Peskin first began working in Africa after college, when she lived in Ghana for a year, volunteering in a remote village clinic.
 The experience was transformative and has since shaped her career choices.
 She graduated from Einstein OB/GYN residency, during which, she was introduced to Kibogora, Rwanda.
 There, she engaged in exciting clinical work with Dr. Lisa Nathan, and developed a project geared towards teaching adolescents about reproductive and sexual health, while also reducing barriers to obtaining contraception and STI care.
 The classroom material yielded promising results.
 The challenges to improving global access for adolescents to the youth friendly services they deserve, continues to be a huge obstacle.
 The Needs Assessment aspect of the project was presented as a poster at FIGO 2012.
 Dr. Peskin-Stolze stayed on as faculty and works with Dr. Nathan in supervising Einstein’s Medical Student Education in Global Women’s Health and the Global Women’s Health Track for Einstein’s OB/GYN residents.
 She travels to Rwanda annually with both medical students and residents.
 On one such trip, the group trained rural nurses in recognizing abnormal labor and treating postpartum hemorrhage.
 Her areas of interest and research include adolescent reproductive health care, family planning, and maternal morbidity and mortality prevention.